KevinChngJY/stock_advisor_bot/README.md

 In this milestone, we will go through the following steps:
 1) Create database in the models.py (User login Database)

-2) Update database (User List) using Django Admin Portal
+3) Update database (User List) using Django Admin Portal
-3) Update Rasa for Authentication process:
+4) Update Rasa for Authentication process

 ### Milestone 3.3 Database Django